 JAY A. FEINBERG

 A 21 year transplant survivor, Jay Feinberg is Gift of Life's founder and Chief Executive Officer.
 Jay was diagnosed with leukemia in 1991 and told that his only hope of a cure was a bone marrow transplant.
-With his family and friends in tow, Jay embarked on a groundbreaking international search for a matching donor.
+With the support of his friends and family, Jay embarked on a groundbreaking international search for a matching donor.
 After organizing 250 drives and testing 60,000 potential donors, Jay's match turned out to be the very last donor tested at the very last drive.
 He received his transplant at the Fred Hutchinson Cancer Research Center in Seattle, Washington in July 1995 thanks to his bone marrow donor, Becky Faibisoff.

 Jay formerly served on the Board of Directors of the World Marrow Donor Association (WMDA) in the capacity of Secretary of North and South America.
 For years, he volunteered his time as an inspector for the WMDA's Accreditation Committee.
 Also, Jay is on the Editorial Board of Bone Marrow Donors Worldwide.

 Jay received his Bachelor of Arts in Political Science from Dickinson College in Carlisle, Pennsylvania, where he graduated Magna Cum Laude and Phi Beta Kappa.
-He has received numerous awards, including the prestigious Charles Bronfman Prize.
+He has received numerous awards, including the prestigious Charles Bronfman Prize which recognizes dynamic leaders whose innovation and impact serve as inspiration for the future generations.
 Other notable honors include the National Marrow Donor Program's Allison Atlas Award and Hadassah International's Citizen of the World Award.
-Jay is the recipient of an Honorary Doctorate Degree from Yeshiva University, received along with former Secretary of State Hillary Clinton.
+Jay is the recipient of an Honorary Doctorate from Yeshiva University, received along with former Secretary of State Hillary Clinton.
 In 2010, Jay received the Jewish Community Hero Award from the Jewish Federations of North America, a leadership award honoring those making strides to repair the world, starting in their own communities.
 In 2013, Jay was recognized in the Algemeiner Jewish 100 List-the top one hundred individuals who have positively influenced and lifted the quality of Jewish life over the past year.

 Also in 2013, Jay was the recipient of the Maurice N. Eisendrath Bearer of Light Award from the Union for Reform Judaism (URJ).
 This award is the highest honor bestowed by the Reform Movement.
 Every two years at the URJ's Biennial, the Award is conferred for service to the world community and Reform Jewry.
 "It is people like Jay Feinberg who truly make our world a better place," said URJ President Rabbi Rick Jacobs.
 "Jay's tireless work has saved countless lives, and his actions follow in the footsteps of Reform social justice pioneers, such as Rabbi Eisendrath.
 The Talmud teaches that whoever saves a life, it is as if he has saved the entire world.
 Jay's work so truly embodies this teaching, and for that, we are abundantly grateful."
 Jay shares this distinction with other notable luminaries including Michael J. Fox and Abba Eban.